 She is particularly fond of her new accessory drawers shown on the left.
-They house her growing collection of designer sunglasses.Continue to 9 of 21 below.
+They hold her growing collection of designer sunglasses.Continue to 9 of 21 below.

 Mirrors Help Small Spaces Seem Bigger

-This stellar walk-in closet makeover by Krista at The Happy Housie cost much less than you think thanks to inexpensive removable wallpaper and cherry-picked items from IKEA's PAX Closet System.
+This stellar walk-in closet makeover by Krista at The Happy Housie costs much less than it appears thanks to inexpensive removable wallpaper and cherry-picked items from IKEA's PAX Closet System.
 After installing the latter, she was shocked by the amount of stuff that could suddenly fit inside.
 So much, in fact, that Krista was able to ditch one of her bedroom dressers entirely.

 On the walls is a wallpaper pattern by Walls Need Love called The Palms in White.
-The easy to find design cost $24 per roll.
-Another need to know, it can be used over and over again and is guaranteed to restick to walls up to 99 times.
+The design costs $24 per roll and it can be used over and over again and is guaranteed to restick to walls up to 99 times.
 On the floor is an inexpensive runner rug from Joss and Main.Continue to 10 of 21 below.

 Minimalist Walk-in Closet